 AA Amyloidosis

 AA amyloidosis, also known as secondary amyloidosis, is a common subtype of amyloidosis that is caused by the accumulation of fragments of serum amyloid A (SAA), a type of protein produced by the liver that has many vital functions in the immune system.
-It is most commonly found in the kidneys, spleen, and liver, and is associated with long-term inflammatory conditions, such as rheumatoid arthritis, bronchiectasis, inflammatory bowelThe intestines (like a tube) that run between the stomach and anus (bum) and is made up of the small bowel (small intestine) and the large bowel (colon and rectum). (see ‘small intestine’; and ‘colon’ for more information). disease, tuberculosis, or familial Mediterranean fever.
+It is most commonly found in the kidneys, spleen, and liver, and is associated with long-term inflammatory conditions, such as rheumatoid arthritis, bronchiectasis, inflammatory bowelportion of the digestive system that digests food (small bowel) and absorbs salts and water (large bowel); also called intestines disease, tuberculosis, or familial Mediterranean fever.

 AA amyloidosis can be aggressive, but often has a better prognosis than AL amyloidosis.